verbb/formie/docs/forms/spam-protection.md

 #### Referencing other content

-Spam keywords are stored in the runtime spam settings store (with optional project-config defaults), which means they are not always convenient to edit directly on staging or production when those values are project-scoped.
+Spam keywords are stored in the spam settings store (with optional project-config defaults), which means they are not always convenient to edit directly on staging or production when those values are project-scoped.
 If you want content admins to manage them, or you need them to vary by environment, you can reference another field instead.

 This is commonly done with a Global Set.
 For example, if you had a Global Set called `Forms` and a field called `Spam Keywords`, you could reference it in the Formie spam keywords setting with `{forms.spamKeywords}`.